Ihsoj-Mahos/WiDS-QML/README.md

 2. "Twist" problem is in progress
 3. Added a notebook to list different functionalities offered in Qiskit.
 [This](https://github.com/Ihsoj-Mahos/WiDS-QML/blob/master/Week%201/QML_Intro.ipynb) can be referred by people unfamiliar with QC (like I was :p)
 4. Qubit rotation [tutorial](https://pennylane.ai/qml/demos/tutorial_qubit_rotation.html) in progress
+5. Implementation of [this](https://pennylane.ai/qml/demos/tutorial_geometric_qml.html) paper in progress.

 # *Paper reading* :
 1. Completed reading Intro to QML [paper](https://arxiv.org/abs/1409.3097)
 2. Intro to QML for engineers [paper](https://arxiv.org/abs/2205.09510) completed
+3. Here is a nice resource for [learning how to read papers](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf)
+4. Selected this [paper](https://arxiv.org/pdf/1401.2142.pdf) for the lit review

 # *Report* :
 1. Completed chapter 1,2 survey